Using cgroups for resource control

 • The total memory by all notebooks across the system may not exceed 25 GB (to protect other critical resources)

-In most recent Linux distributions, the “memory” controller is mounted at /sys/fs/cgroup/memory.
+In recent Linux distributions, the cgroup v2 hierarchy is normally mounted at /sys/fs/cgroup.

 Global cgroups configuration